theCreedo/room-reservations-extension/README.md

 - createSpreedsheet function
 - button to read data from html

+# Database Design

+1.0
+- Profile
+	- ID (based on Google ID? or generated through extension and database stuff)
+	- Google Profile Info
+	- Google Access token
+	- Current GroupID = Spreadhsheet id?
+	- GroupID Array - (Later add on groupID array - Need authorization to add groupID)
+	- Current Group Data
+		- Row data array
+		- Name of Spreadsheet
+		- How data is formatted in Row data?
+(Set Constants) - maybe a list of row data times

+# Flows

+Org flow

+- New org

+- Existing Org

+Row flow

+- Will start off with some row data

+- Show which sheet to add to (opt.)

+- Have the row data editable before sending

+- Have row data displayed and editable after sending

+Semester flow

+-

 # Getting Started

 I followed this [How to Create a Chrome Extension in 10 Minutes Flat](https://www.sitepoint.com/create-chrome-extension-10-minutes-flat/) guide.
 It took less than 10 mins to create - then about 30 mins to actually test and make sure it worked...
 I guess the advertising wasn't incorrect.